RemarkableAlly/alx-low_level_programming/0x08-recursion/README.md

 a function that returns the length of a string
 ### 3. You mustn't be afraid to dream a little bigger, darling
 a function that returns the factorial of a given number
+### 4. Once an idea has taken hold of the brain it's almost impossible to eradicate
+a function that returns the value of x raised to the power of y